EvolvingSysadmin/Practicum/pages/identify/identify.md

 # Identify

+## Summary

-The Identify function is the foundation of the framework, focusing on understanding the organizational environment and the risks to its systems, people, assets, and data.
+The [NIST CSF 2.0](/pages/framework/framework.md) Identify function is the foundation of the framework, focusing on understanding the organizational environment and the risks to its systems, people, assets, and data.
 This step helps organizations establish a comprehensive risk management strategy.

 ## Background